izumrudik/compile/README.md

 list of keywords:
 1. fun
 ### parsing
-every programm gets splited into several tops. for now the only top is function declaration:
+every program gets splitted into several tops. for now the only top is function declaration:
 `fun <name> <code>`